bitbybitAK/bitbybitAK/README.md

 # My GitHub Projects

-Here's a quic overview to some stuff I have built recently
+Here's a quick overview to some stuff I have built recently

 ---